 Approximately 58,000 people were diagnosed with kidney cancer in 2009 and for unclear reasons; its incidence has been increasing.
 It is important to realize that with timely diagnosis and treatment, kidney cancer can be cured.
 Survival rate for patients with kidney cancer ranges from 79 to 100 percent, if caught early.
 More than 100,000 survivors of kidney cancer are alive in the United States today.
+Read about one of our patients who underwent treatment at Georgia Urology with Dr. Adam Mellis and is now 2 years cancer free or learn about a former NFL player who had a cancerous mass on his kidney removed by Dr. Mellis.

 What Is a Kidney Tumor?